AdeWalker/inline-ajax-comments-reloaded/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Displays a single line textarea for entering comments, users can press "enter/return", and comments are loaded and submitted via AJAX.
+Creates and displays Facebook-style single line comment form and comments, using Ajax.
+Based on ZaneMatthew's Inline Ajax Comments plugin, tweaked for studiograsshopper's needs.

 == Description ==

-This plugin places a comment form similar to Facebook, only displaying a single line textarea, which submits when the user presses "enter/return" on their keyboard.
+This plugin replaces your theme's comments form and template with a Facebook-style, single line comment entry, powered by AJAX.

 = Features =
-* Single line textarea
+* Single line textarea for comment entry
-* Auto expanding textarea
+* Auto expanding textarea (not working yet)
 * AJAX submitted comments
 * AJAX loaded comments

-* Admin settings for additional styling
+This is a highly modified version of ZaneMatthew's [Inline Ajax Comments plugin](http://zanematthew.com/blog/plugins/inline-comments/).
+Nice work, Sir!

 == Installation ==

-1. Install the plugin via WordPress or download and upload the plugin to the `/wp-content/plugins/`
+1. Upload the entire `inline-ajax-comments-reloaded` folder to the `/wp-content/plugins/` directory
+2. DO NOT change the name of the `inline-ajax-comments-reloaded` folder
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in the WordPress Dashboard

 == Frequently Asked Questions ==

-= The Register link is not working? =
-Make sure that "Anyone can register" is checked in "Settings --> General"

-= Where is the "url", "email" field? =
-Users can add their "url" or "email" by clicking the "more" link next to the textarea.

 = Doesn't this prevent search engines from seeing comments? = At the moment it does, [Google Ajax Crawling](https://developers.google.com/webmasters/ajax-crawling/docs/getting-started) will be added in a later version.